 Newcastle has committed to a plan, and is actively working, to sell all of its operating real estate.
-As a result, all of the real estate has been classified as held for sale at December 31, 2008 and marked to the lower of cost or market, resulting in a recorded loss of \$9.7 million for the year ended December 31, 2008.
+As a result, all of the real estate has been classified as held for sale at December 31, 2009 and 2008 and marked to the lower of cost or market value based on a discounted cash flow analysis, resulting in a recorded loss of \$0.3 million and \$9.7 million for the years ended December 31, 2009 and December 31, 2008, respectively.
 All of the related operations, including these losses, have been classified as discontinued operations for all periods presented.